jbuhler72/RStock/README.md

 shortStock_AMZN.R: is R code that will take data from Quandl and get all the shorts from Amazon, I want to be able to use one file to read many stocks.
 I did create a Mysql database to store the short data.
 My goal in this file is to get more stock data for shorts then just Amazon.
 And I want to also run Quandl to analyze more than just shorts.

 createTables.sql:
-is the current data structure for mysql I am taking the data using R and putting it into tables
+is the current data structure for mysql, I am taking the data using R and putting it into tables

 My goal is to use Yii to show all the data in trends and comparisons.
+For now I am just writing HTML and PHP to show the data that I pull out of the tables.

+I know this is a huge work in progress, but it is a great place to start.